Brendonovich/prisma-client-rust/docs/src/pages/reading-data/select-include.md

 ## Nested Selections

 `select` and `include` can also be applied while fetching a relation, to any depth in fact.
-Simply specify whether you want to select or include on the relation and then add your selection:
+Simply add a `:`, specify whether you want to select or include on the relation, and add your selection:

 ```rust
 // Nested include inside select